Using social media

 Girls using social media

-It is essential to make your Rainbows, Brownies, Guides and members of The Senior Section aware of the potential risks of interacting online.
+It is essential to make your Rainbows, Brownies, Guides and Rangers aware of the potential risks of interacting online.
 Keeping up-to-date with digital technology is the best way to look after girls and young women online - but here are some simple guidelines to give your girls to make sure they stay safe.